 Fact: ULIP offers complete liquidity post the five years mandatory lock-in period.
 The investor can surrender the entire policy and receive the invested amount.

-Myth 5: A unit linked insurance plan do not provide good returns.
+Myth 5: A unit-linked insurance plan does not provide good returns.

 Fact: ULIPs provide excellent returns, certain plans even provide higher returns than a mutual fund.
 Any investor can always select the fund portfolio as per his/her risk appetite.